tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_api_list.md

 {% include tip.html content="I last checked these links in October 2017.
 Given how fast the technology landscape changes, some links may be out of date.
 However, if you simply type <i>{product} + api docs</i> into Google's search, you will likely find the company's developer doc site.
 Most commonly the API docs are at developer.{company}.com." %}

-I include both impressively designed docs in this list along with docs that look like a department intern just learning HTML created.
-The variety in the list demonstrates the wide variety of publishing tools and approaches (as well as terminology) in API docs.
+I include not only impressively designed docs in this list but also docs that look like they were created by a department intern just learning HTML.
+The variety in the list demonstrates the wide variety of publishing tools and approaches, as well as terminology, in API docs.
+It seems that almost everyone does them their own way, with their own site, branding, organization, and typography.

 ## Programmableweb.com: A directory of API doc sites on the open web